DigitalPublishingToolkit/TOD15-Online-Courtship/md/08_Lardellier.md

 permanent contract can also fall apart due to the arrival of information and communication technologies.
-These technologies could, at any moment, bring about unsettling news, requests, or make you want to discretely have a look around the Internet.
+These technologies could, at any moment, bring about unsettling news, requests, or make you want to discretely have a look around the internet.
 We have never previously had to see our exes and teen romances again as much as now, in an era where we can find them three clicks and a few seconds later.

-The Internet has introduced a sovereign restlessness to couples, most notably in couples who met online.
+The internet has introduced a sovereign restlessness to couples, most notably in couples who met online.
 A little flaw in your partner?
 A bug, an argument?
 Hit a rough spot?
 Well, there is now the enormous temptation to reconnect so as to restart the search for virtual